 - Do you have any friends or family that work in a field that interests you?

 - Check the library and the internet for internship guidebooks.

 - Is there a specific organization associated with your field of interest?
 Reach out to them and see if they have a contact you can talk to.

 Internet Online Research

 After you have some specific goals in mind, you can start looking for an internship.
 Begin by searching for local organizations and businesses in your interest areas to inquire if they provide internship opportunities.
+Next, you could use a website that is specifically designed for students to find jobs like BarefootStudent.com.
 The more information you can gain by talking to people in your fields of interest, the more options you may discover.